vultr/vultr-cloud-controller-manager/README.md

 The Vultr Cloud Controller Manager (ccm) provides a fully supported experience of Vultr features in your Kubernetes cluster.

 - Node resources are assigned their respective Vultr instance hostnames, Region, PlanID and public/private IPs.
 - Node resources get put into their proper state if they are shutdown or removed.
-This allows for Kubernetes to properly reschdule pods
+This allows for Kubernetes to properly reschedule pods
 - Vultr LoadBalancers are automatically deployed when a LoadBalancer service is deployed.

 This plugin is in active development and you can track progress in the [Milestones](https://github.com/vultr/vultr-cloud-controller-manager/milestone/1).